Caterina Cybo

 Caterina Cybo (13 September 1501 – 17 February 1557) was an Italian ruler.
 She was regent of the Duchy of Camerino between 1527 and 1535 during the minority of her daughter Giulia da Varano.

+She was born in Ponzano, and was a granddaughter of the more famous Lorenzo de Medici.

+In 1527 her husband, Duke Giovanni Maria of Camerino, died from the plague.
+After his death, Caterina forcefully ensured that she remained in control of the duchy, and that her daughter would inherit.